• Home

 sip our minted tea and write or sketch.

-Captivated by the pressured howls around us,
+Unflinched by pressured howls around us,

 our glazed contentment perceives no threat.